 If you find yourself over quota, there are some things that can help.

-3. Consider throwing out old mail and object ( *.o) files.
+3. Consider throwing out object ( *.o) files.

 4. Compress files that you may need but seldom use, and investigate backing up archival material to a USB drive or some other medium.